-A breast ultrasound test usually takes between 15 and 30 minutes.
+A breast ultrasound test usually takes 15 to 30 minutes.
 More time may be needed if a breast examination will be done or if a biopsy is also planned.
 You may be asked to wait until a radiologist has reviewed the pictures.
-The radiologist may want to do more ultrasound views of some areas of your breast.
+He or she may want to do more ultrasound views of some areas of your breast.

 How It Feels

 The gel may feel cold when it is put on your breast.
 You will feel light pressure from the transducer as it passes over your breast, but you should feel no discomfort unless your breast is tender because of fibrocystic breast changes, an abscess, or another infection.
 You will not hear the sound waves.
 A special Doppler ultrasound may be used to check the blood flow to the breast; you can hear the sound waves from this type of ultrasound.

 There are no known risks from having this test.

 The radiologist may discuss the results of the ultrasound with you right after the test.
 Complete results are usually available to your doctor in 1 to 2 days.

 December 17, 2020

 Laura S. Dominici MD - General Surgery, Breast Surgical Oncology